lizmat/articles/cases-of-UPPER-1.md

     say $now;
 }
 ```
-will show when the code is being compiled.
+The above will show when the code is being compiled.

 The `BEGIN` phaser also returns the last value seen in it.
 And you can store that in a variable that will be set at compile time:
 ```raku